The red-breasted American Robin represents the official start of spring and of new beginnings.

 The Robin is a powerful symbol of parenting and hard work in the bird kingdom.
 Its values are as firm as its boundaries.
 Visibly willing to sacrifice itself for its young by distracting anything bigger that comes near its babies, it shares this innate, altruistic trait with humans.

 The Robin shows how to care for its young by regurgitating its food and putting it directly into the throats of the babies in the nest.
 The babies are too helpless to feed themselves and rely on the adults of the tribe for food and shelter, another shared human trait.

 Upon breaking out of the egg, the baby is extremely weak and tired.
 They can often be heard chirping for food.
 Their bodies are so fragile that their eyes are barely open.
 Even though they are unable to fully open their eyes, they innately know that they need to stick their neck straight up and open their mouths to receive a meal from their parents.

 The mommy and daddy birds spend their days hunting for worms and foraging the forest to support their young.

 Shelter comes from relentless work and Robins will spend their days finding hay or dead grass to weave and wrap tightly into a perfect nest.
 The nest is hidden as best as possible.
-Nests can be found in trees, on top of wood fences, anywhere that they will be semi-protected by the elements.
+Nests can be found in trees, on top of wood fences, and anywhere that they will be semi-protected by the elements.

 The Robin will only stay in the nest long enough to lay the eggs and keep them warm for a while.
 The signature eggs are so unmistakable that Crayola has named a crayon after them, Robin’s egg blue.